fggo/python/README.md

 from car import Car

 class ElectricCar(Car):
-    """
-    define a method in the child class with the same name as the method you want to override in the parent class.
-    Now if someone tries to call fill_gas_tank() with an electric car, Python will ignore the method fill_gas_tank() in Car and run this code instead
+    """ say fill_gas_tank() is defined both in Car and ElectricCar classes Python will ignore the method fill_gas_tank() in Car and run this code instead """
-    """

     def fill_gas_tank(self):
         print('Electric Car does not need Gas!')